jp0x1/jp0x1/README.md

 ### Jake Park - 'jp'

-trying to live life. like ctfs (web/pwn), and trying to do sm ECE stuff.
+trying to live life. i like ctfs (web/pwn), and i want to learn sm ECE. ctfs with recaptcha + cbf